DrewML/dotcomblog/posts/[2023-6-15]weird-or-neat-js-in-react-internals.md

 <!---
-title: 4 Bizarre Uses of JavaScript in React Internals
+title: Weird or Neat JavaScript in React Internals
-description: I really hate that the title of this article sounds like a Buzzfeed Listicle, but I'm so bad at naming things.
-React also does some bizarre stuff
+description: I really enjoy seeing all the different ways a programming language can be used in unexpected ways, and the JavaScript community has historically been very creative.
+Although it's almost always an implementation detail for its users, React is no stranger to creative problem solving
 socialImage: https://null
 slackLabel1: Reading Time
 slackLabel1Value: 5 minutes